All Episodes

 The border's already open.

-And raising taxes progressive on the rich to pay for it.
+They're voting Democrat because the Democrats are the party of stuff and raising taxes on the rich to pay for it.

-Now you put that together with the fact that three million Republicans didn't vote.
+Now, you put that together with the fact that 3 million Republicans didn't vote.

 And then you add to the mix that the Republicans think they lost because they are not for amnesty.